 I push myself away from situations where I don’t feel safe to be honest.
-Not just in the things I say but in my behaviour and on some level, my thoughts.
-Thats my definition of being authentic, to express myself genuinely.
+Not only in what I say or do, but in what I think.

 As time passess the context of the relationship grows.
 We come to know more of the things the other members of the relationship are aware of, and they come to know more of what we are aware of.
 This is defferent for every relationship I find.